XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # str | Xero identifier for Tenant
-if_modified_since = '2020-02-06T12:17:43.202-08:00' # datetime | Only records created or modified since this timestamp will be returned (optional) offset = 10 # int | Offset by a specified journal number. e.g. journals with a JournalNumber greater than the offset will be returned (optional) payments_only = True # bool | Filter to retrieve journals on a cash basis.
+if_modified_since = '2020-02-06T12:17:43.202-08:00' # datetime | Only records created or modified since this timestamp will be returned (optional) offset = 10 # int | Offset by a specified journal number. e.g. journals with a JournalNumber greater than the offset will be returned (optional) payments_only = true # bool | Filter to retrieve journals on a cash basis.
 Journals are returned on an accrual basis by default. (optional)
 try:
     # Retrieves journals
     api_response = api_instance.get_journals(xero_tenant_id, if_modified_since=if_modified_since, offset=offset, payments_only=payments_only)